fbuentello/SurveyChallenge/README.md

-Create a web app written in Node.JS using an Express based framework, SequelizeJS, and MySQL.
+DONE: Create a web app written in Node.JS using an Express based framework, SequelizeJS, and MySQL.

-Use NPM to declare all dependencies so that we can run it in a test environment.
+DONE: Use NPM to declare all dependencies so that we can run it in a test environment.

 The app should allow an admin to enter survey questions with multiple choice answers.